diku-dk/futhark-book/language.rst

     let c = 2
     in a + b + c

-The final is still necessary.
-In examples, we will often skip the body of a if it is not important.
-A limited amount of pattern matching is supported in -bindings, which permits tuple components to be extracted:
+The final ``in`` is still necessary.
+In examples, we will often skip the body of a let-expression if it is not important.
+A limited amount of pattern matching is supported in let-bindings, which permits tuple components to be extracted:

 ::

     let (x,y) = e      -- e must be of some type (t1,t2)

-This feature also demonstrates the Futhark line comment syntax—two dashes followed by a space.
+This feature also demonstrates the Futhark line comment syntax — two dashes followed by a space.
 Block comments are not supported.

-A two-way -- is the only branching construct in Futhark:
+A two-way if-then-else is the only branching construct in Futhark:

 ::